mickfuzz/phd4/_posts/thesis_chapters/2024-6-8-Discussion-Conclusion.md

 - home and hobby environments
 - non-formal and third spaces

+### Perhaps a summary of 3M motivations here?

+MOVE MATERIAL ?

 ## Research outputs & discussion on outputs

 <!-- **Diagrams / Illustrations**